in Rogers, Bentonville, Fayetteville, Springdale Arkansas

 - If you are dissatisfied with the appearance of your breast after pregnancy, breast feeding, or significant weight loss.

 - If you underwent a mastectomy, breast augmentation methods might be utilized.
-Please visit our breast reconstruction page to learn more.
+Please visit our Breast Reconstruction page to learn more.

 For your initial consultation, you should prepare to discuss your medical history, including medical conditions, allergies, previous surgeries, and current medications.
 You will also be asked whether breast cancer runs in your family.
-Dr. Taylor will recommend a mammogram if you are over the age of 25 and have not received on within the past year.
+Our doctor will recommend a mammogram if you are over the age of 25 and have not received on within the past year.
 There is no scientific evidence that breast augmentation increases your risk of breast cancer.

 After a day or two, you should be up and about.
 Sutures will be removed in about one week, and you may shower the day after surgery.
 You may experience some discoloration and bruising, but this will disappear within a few days.
 Most residual swelling will subside within a month.